ohlab/SMEG/README.md

        - # Install SMEG
           conda install smeg=1.1.5 prokka=1.11 r-base=3.5.1

-**It is highly recommended you run the example test to ensure proper installation before running SMEG on your dataset**.
+**It is highly recommended you run the example test to ensure proper installation before running SMEG on your dataset.
+Also, make sure you read the "coverage requirements" section before interpreting your results**.

 # USAGE